Tsaritsa (song)

-"Tsaritsa" (Царица/Carica, lit.
-The Queen) is a song by a Ukrainian and Russian singer Anna Asti that was released on 14 July 2023 by Fenix Music.
+"Tsaritsa" (Царица) is a song by a Ukrainian and Russian singer Anna Asti that was released on 14 July 2023 by Fenix Music.
 A music video for the song was released week later, on 22 July 2023.

 The song topped airplay charts in Kazakhstan, Latvia and Moldova.

 The song was awarded Female Singer of the Year and nominated for Song of the Year in the Russian National Music Award.